-MAY YOUR CHRISTMAS BE FILLED WITH THE WONDER OF JESUS
+MAY YOUR 2020 BE FILLED WITH THE LOVE AND GRACE OF JESUS

 Welcome and thank you for visiting Emmett Street Community Church.
 We trust that this website will prove to be helpful to you and be able to answer any questions you may have about ESCC.
 Please feel free to read more about our church on this site or to pay us a visit one Sunday.
 You will be most welcome.